814 Outside Employment, Extra Compensation, and Dual Services Agreements

 1. Faculty and staff may earn an unlimited amount of extra compensation during the academic year, except that full-time faculty may teach no more than two (2) credit courses per semester for extra compensation or exceed fifteen (15) clock hours per week or four hundred (400) clock hours per nine (9)-month period for extra pay.

-2. See Policy 221 Faculty Compensation during Summer for limitations for academic year faculty during summer sessions.
+2. See Policy 221 Faculty Compensation during Summer Session for limitations for academic year faculty during summer sessions.

 3. The minimum rates per credit hour of instruction, as articulated in Policy 223 Faculty Compensation for Teaching Credit Courses as an Overload, must be applied when calculating compensation for extra service for full-time faculty or staff teaching credit courses.